 And, if the subject comes up during the interview process, it’s always nice to say “I already have my food handler’s card.”

-Here’s how it currently works in San Diego:
+Here’s how it Food Handling Training works in San Diego:

 The class is very interesting – and fairly easy.
 Just pay attention and you’ll do just fine.
 Don’t leave before you get the “Official” card!